 With Stephen Guy

-There will be structured excercises on the first day, then for next two days students work on their own projects under the tutor’s guidance.
+There will be structured exercises on the first day, then for the next two days, students work on their own projects under the tutor’s guidance.
 Students must be prepared to come up with ideas and work on their own initiative.
 The emphasis is on practical experimentation and prototyping rather than designing for a preconceived end product.
-This course is about being playful with mechanisms, thinking how the movements themselves can inspire the artwork and how they can be harnessed for creative effect.
+This course is about being playful with mechanisms, thinking about how the movements themselves can inspire the artwork and how they can be harnessed for creative effect.